 It is our “sleep well at night” fund.

 Since our cash reserves are relatively large, I try to maximize the yield.
 If we stuck it all in a money market fund, the yield would be barely above zero.
-With a bit of work, our cash earns a blended rate of over 2% annually without taking on extra risk.
+With a bit of work, our cash earns a higher rate without taking on extra risk.
 We used to take money from no fee 0% APR balance transfer offers and arbitrage some additional interest that way as well.
-Here are recent updates on where we keep our cash:
+Here is my most recent interest rate survey plus update on our cash reserves:

 I don’t think everyone should buy a house (or more accurately, take out a huge loan on a house) as historically there have been extended periods where home prices don’t return much above inflation.
 However, if you are geographically stable, I do think buying and eventually owning a house free and clear can be a solid component of an early retirement plan.

-If you are pursuing early retirement, I highly recommend trying to manage your loan amount so that you can afford the 15-year mortgage option (even if you go with the 30-year for flexibility).
-After we first maximized our tax-deferred vehicles including 401(k) and IRA plans, we put a lot of our savings past that to accelerate our mortgage payoff.
-Housing is very expensive where I live, so once that mortgage payment is gone, the actual income my investments will have to produce will drop drastically.
+If you are pursuing early retirement, I highly recommend trying to manage your loan so that you pay off the mortgage when you want to retire, be in 15 or 30 years.
+Housing is very expensive where I live, so once that is taken care of my investment portfolio will only have to produce enough income to cover the other expenses.

 The goal of my investment portfolio is allow withdrawals to support our expenses without needing to work.
-Again, income and expenses are not the same thing!
 I use a simple 3% safe withdrawal rate, which means for every $100,000 saved, I can generate $3,000 a year of inflation-adjusted income for the rest of our lives.
-I used to assume 4%, but since our target “retirement” age is closer to 40s rather than 60s, I feel that 3% is better.
-Even 3% is not guaranteed, but again it does provide a quick estimate of progress.
-Here are recent portfolio updates:
+Here is our current portfolio asset allocation: